ramiyohay/heart-rates-nestjs/README.md

    - Add test coverage for services, controllers, and middleware

 3. **Data encryption**
-    - Sensitive data needs to be encrypted in the db, using MD5 or HASH
+    - Sensitive data needs to be encrypted in the db, using MD5 , HASH , BCrypt or any other encryption method

 4. **Database Optimization**
-   - Columns indexing
+   - Columns indexing for faster data fetching